 • Surgical Removal

-Several creams are available that claim to be effective spider vein treatments.
+Several topical skin creams are available that claim to be effective spider vein treatments.
 These creams may contain a variety of ingredients that are reported to strengthen or shrink swollen blood vessel tissue such as Vitamin K, Aloe Vera, Theophylline and Horse Chestnut.
 Some people experience positive results from the use of topical creams while others see little improvement.

 Laser Treatment may be an option for people with spider veins.
 Laser treatments can be performed at many plastic surgery centers and will use focused light to destroy the veins.
 Destruction of these small veins will reduce the appearance of the spider vein web without harm to the surrounding tissue.
 Laser treatment for spiderveins should be performed by a qualified cosmetic surgeon as it requires specialized training.